 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my links.
 For more information please read my disclosure policy here.

-Postpartum Must Haves for new moms that every new mom needs in their recovery kit…
+The only postpartum recovery kit essentials you need as new moms that every new mom needs in their recovery kit…

 Congratulations mama, you’re expecting.
 It’s not too early to think about what you should have in your postpartum recovery kit.